Fustigate8933/UtaYaku/README.md

 I hope to support **playlist importing** from music services like Spotify and Youtube Music.
 I also plan on turning it into an app since most people use their phones for music.

-The lyric breakdown works through AI api calls.
-The master branch uses OpenAI, which requires you to configure your own key, and the hugchat branch uses a free api from huggingface.
-Note: the latter is significantly slower.
+The lyric breakdown works through OpenAI api calls, which is significantly faster, but costs money.
+The master branch uses HuggingChat, a free but slower backend.

 This is a preview of the current state: